linuxturtle/lunarg-packaging-scripts/README.md

     **_Usage:_** &nbsp; `aptly-publish-lunarg [-p <prefix>] [-s <snapshot_prefix>]`

-    This script publishes either a snapshot, or the base repo into the "rootDir" defined in `~/.aptly.conf`.
-By default, publishes base LunarG repositories to `${rootDir}/testing`.
-The publish prefix can be overwritten with the "-p" option, and publishing a snapshot may be accomplished with the "-s" option.
+    This script publishes either a set of LunarG snapshots, or the base LunarG repos, depending on the arguments it's passed.
+The default `<prefix>` is "testing", and so the script publishes the base LunarG repositories to `${rootDir}/vulkan/testing` (where `${rootDir}` is defined in
+    `~/.aptly.conf` by default.
+The publish prefix can be overwritten with the `-p` option, and publishing a snapshot may be accomplished with the `-s` option.
+Usually, these two options are used together to publish a release snapshot.